 - Resumes and Cover Letters for Graduate Students and Returning Adults

-All workshops in Fall 2020 will be offered online.
+All workshops in Spring 2021 will be offered online.
 On the day of the workshop, all registered students will receive an email from the workshop facilitators with information about how to join and participate in the online workshop.

 Plan to arrive to your workshop 10 minutes early.
 If you would like to register for a workshop and must miss part of it, please email us prior to registering.
 Workshops are designed to last for the time specified on their description page, and missing part of a class means that you are missing important material.